msgpo/BetterFirefox/project todo/What we need to add.md

 * Or maybe replace travis with [Jekyll](https://github.com/jekyll/jekyll)?
 * More content for the 'front-page' + explanations as detailed as possible
 * Once we got real content may introduce the gh-page
-* Maybe online chat ?
-* Maybe Wiki ?
+* Maybe a Wiki?
-* Community based wishes ....
+* Community submitted wishes...
 * Add fancy graphics ^^ (low-prio)
-* ....
+* Organisation donation system